 Roles and responsibilities of the pharmacy team were described in individual SOPs.
-The trainee dispenser was able to describe what her responsibilities were and was clear about the tasks which could or could not be conducted during the absence of a pharmacist.
+A pharmacy student was able to explain what her responsibilities were and was clear about the tasks which could or could not be conducted during the absence of a pharmacist.
 Staff wore standard uniforms and had badges identifying their names and roles.
 The responsible pharmacist (RP) had their notice displayed prominently.
 The pharmacy had a complaints procedure.
-This was described in a separate leaflet and it advised people they could give feedback to members of the pharmacy team.
-Any complaints were recorded to be followed up by the pharmacist or the head office.
-A current certificate of professional indemnity insurance was seen.
+This was described as part of a customer charter leaflet and it advised people they could give feedback to members of the pharmacy team or to the head office.
+Complaints were recorded to be followed up by the pharmacist manager or the head office.
+A current certificate of professional indemnity insurance was on display.

+Records for the RP, private prescriptions, emergency supplies and unlicensed specials appeared to be in order.
 Controlled drugs (CDs) registers were maintained with running balances recorded and checked weekly.
 Two random balances were checked, and both found to be accurate.
 Patient returned CDs were recorded in a separate register.
-Records of the RP, private prescriptions, emergency supplies and unlicensed specials appeared to be in order.

 An information governance (IG) policy was available.
-The pharmacy team received IG training and had signed confidentiality agreements.
-When questioned, the dispenser was able to describe how confidential waste was segregated and removed by a waste carrier.
-A privacy notice was on display which described how patient information was handled by the pharmacy.
-GP surgery staff were seen to enter part of the dispensary throughout the day.
-This meant they might see confidential information, but the pharmacy team confirmed that GP staff had not signed confidentiality agreements.
+The pharmacy team received IG training and each member had signed a confidentiality agreement.
+When questioned, a pharmacy student was able to describe how confidential waste was segregated to be removed by a waste carrier.
+The pharmacy's privacy notice was on display which described how the pharmacy handled and stored people's data.

-Safeguarding procedures were in place, and the pharmacy team had received in-house safeguarding training.
-The pharmacist had completed level 2 safeguarding training.
-The dispenser said she would initially report any concerns to the pharmacist on duty.
+Safeguarding procedures were available.
+The pharmacy team had completed in-house training and the pharmacist said he had completed level 2 safeguarding training.
+Contact details to raise safeguarding concerns were on display in the dispensary.
+A dispenser said she would initially report any concerns to the pharmacist on duty.

-Principle 2 - Staffing ✓ Standards met
+Principle 2 - Staffing ✓ Good practice

 There are enough staff to manage the pharmacy's workload and they are appropriately trained for the jobs they do.
 Members of the pharmacy team complete regular training modules to help them keep their knowledge up to date.
-And they get regular feedback from their manager to help them improve.
+They routinely discuss things that go wrong and get regular feedback from their manager to help them improve.